paleohayduke/TrafficSimProject/README.md

 COMPLETED 9/21/2018: Reimplement the method "private Nd makeND(long ref){ }" inside the "MapReader" as a binary search.
 *important to test the program with a map of the entire city of killeen to fullfil requirements.
 O(n) vs O(log(n)) on test map at 28,000 nodes, that is 28,000/14 = 1000 times faster.

-BREAKDOWN OF CURRENT OUTPUT:

-road#: 6
-intercepts: 1   //this is how many intersections the road has with other roads intersept ref:	149209137
-	node ref:	149447096   // each of these is a node of the road connections:1
-	node ref:	149447111
-	connections:2
-	node ref:	149209137
-	connections:2

-*NOTE ON CONNECTONS: before the roads get their intersections a 4 node road will have connections like this: 1, 2, 2, 1. if there the values are greater than this pattern then there is intersection at the node with the raised value.